Fiserv/developer-studio-support/docs/guides/workspaces.md

 vi.
 Download API Key details as a pdf file (this is your one chance to save the API Key details including secret)

-c.
+d.
 Add/Create CSR (Certificate Signing Requests) by selecting the Create CSR button

 i.
 Enter the common name (name your CSR)